 We act as prime contractor on most of the projects we undertake and, as such, are responsible for the performance of the entire contract.
 We accomplish the majority of our projects with our own resources.
 We occasionally use subcontractors to perform portions of our contracts and to manage work flow.
 In 2006, we subcontracted approximately 14% of our marine construction and specialty projects by cost to independent contractors.
 These independent contractors typically are sole proprietorships or small business entities.
 Independent contractors typically provide their own employees, vehicles, tools and insurance coverage.
 We are not dependent on any single independent contractor.
 Our contracts with our subcontractors may contain provisions limiting our obligation to pay the subcontractor if our customer has not paid us and to hold our subcontractors liable for their portion of the work.
-We typically require surety bonding from our subcontractors.
+We typically require surety bonding from our subcontractors on projects for which we supply surety bonds to our customers; however, we may provide bonding for some of our qualified subcontractors.
 We may be subject to increased costs associated with the failure of one or more subcontractors to perform as anticipated.